RaySingerNZ/react-introduction-wiki/0---Project-Setup.md

 npm run static
 ```

-This will launch your browser and you can see the static version of hte site.
+This will launch your browser and you can see the static version of the site.
 This is a simple master-detail
 design where you can click through to see more information about the locations.

 ## Coding along